-Invisalign® is a popular system used to straighten teeth.
-This system gradually moves teeth out of improper alignment over a period of time, much in the same way that traditional metal braces, retainers, and oral appliances do.
-The main difference between Invisalign® and traditional metal braces is that Invisalign® is made of very strong plastic.
+Invisalign® and ClearCorrect® are popular systems used to straighten teeth.
+These systems gradually move teeth out of improper alignment over a period of time, much in the same way that traditional metal braces, retainers, and oral appliances do.
+The main difference between clear aligners and traditional metal braces is that clear aligners are made of very strong plastic.
 The plastic is molded into customized retainer trays that are transparent.
-For this reason, many people are not even aware that Invisalign® wearers have braces on at all.
+For this reason, many people are not even aware that clear aligner wearers have braces on at all.

 How Long is Invisalign® Worn?

-Invisalign® is normally worn for between 9 and 15 months in total.
+Invisalign® and ClearCorrect® treatment length varies depending on the level of the teeth misalignment and extent of corrections required.
 Every two weeks, the current set of aligners is swapped out for a new set.
 With every new set, the teeth are progressively moved more precisely into place.
-Once the last set of Invisalign® aligners are worn for around two weeks, the teeth should be in their final position.
-During the Invisalign® treatment period, most people will wear a total of anywhere from 18 to 30 aligners, but this does vary by person.
+Once the last set of Invisalign® and ClearCorrect® aligners are worn for around two weeks, the teeth should be in their final position.
+During the Invisalign® and ClearCorrect® treatment period, most people will wear a total of anywhere from 18 to 30 aligners, but this does vary by person.